 Prevention nutrition designed to respect the predatory nature of dogs and cats

-Virbac has developed kibbles that respect the specific physiological needs and meet the nutritional requirements of dogs and cats that are carnivores by nature.
+Virbac has developed kibbles that respect the specific physiological needs and nutritional requirements of carnivorous dogs and cats.

 Veterinary HPM presents two lines: Preventive and Diets.

-- Preventive is dedicated to healthy dogs and cats and is intended as preventive nutrition because a healthy, balanced diet is the basis for optimum health.
+• Preventive is dedicated to healthy dogs and cats and is intended as preventive nutrition.
+A healthy, balanced diet is the basis for optimum health.

 To learn more about Virbac’s food products, ask their veterinary doctors for advice and get the Veterinary HPM diet best suited to your pet.
 Website: https://uk.virbac.com/